appleneko2001/tak2flac/README.md

 ### How it works?
 For works correctly should have .tak file with cue or both file, no cuesheet will not work.

-First, this program will use FFProbe to get input media information to gather cuesheet datat, duration and tags.
+This program will use FFProbe to get media information from cuesheet data first.
-After that program will parses cuesheet data and generate process parameters for FFMpeg spliting, and writing tags.
+After that program will parses cuesheet data and generate parameters for start the progress of split file with FFMpeg, and writing tags.
-When our parameters ready for use, the FFMpeg will started working with our parameters and we will have splited media files from .tak
+When our parameters ready for use, the FFMpeg will be launched to split .tak file.

 ### Want to improve this program
 Any suggestions are accepted and report bugs!
 Create issue and just tell me your suggestion or problem when using this program.